 Dental crowns are an aesthetic solution for teeth with too much damage.
-Sometimes, a tooth filling, inlay, or onlay is not enough to repair the damage.
+Sometimes, a tooth filling, inlay, or onlay is insufficient to repair the damage.

-When this occurs, Dr. Weinstock can repair the damaged tooth with a natural looking porcelain crown.
+When this occurs, Dr. Weinstock can repair the damaged tooth with a natural-looking porcelain crown.
 This type of crown blends in well with the opposing teeth.
-Crowns are color matched to that of your natural tooth enamel to provide a natural appearance.
+Crowns are color-matched to the color of your natural tooth enamel to provide a natural appearance.

-Dr. Weinstock will ensure the crown snugly covers the whole tooth and then will bond it into place.
+Dr. Weinstock will ensure the crown snugly covers the whole tooth.
 The crown will add strength, aesthetics, and protection to teeth with damage.
 Our Philadelphia dentist office will use a crown to:

 Types of Dental Crowns

 For this reason, Dr. Weinstock typically uses porcelain-on-metal crowns to repair back teeth.
 Others cannot see these teeth when you smile or speak.
-You will benefit from the added strength this type of crown offers without having to worry about metal showing.
+You will benefit from this type of crown’s added strength without worrying about metal showing.

-When front teeth become damaged, all-ceramic crowns provide the ultimate option in an aesthetically pleasing tooth restoration.
-All-ceramic crowns will accurately recreate the shape of the tooth and have a translucent appearance.
-These qualities that make them hard to recognize from your natural teeth.
+When front teeth become damaged, all-ceramic crowns provide the ultimate option for aesthetically pleasing tooth restoration.
+They accurately recreate the tooth’s shape and have a translucent appearance, which makes them hard to recognize from natural teeth.

-The dental crown process is straight-forward and easy.
-The process to get a crown on a tooth will take a few weeks to complete.
+The dental crown process is straightforward.
+Getting a crown on a tooth will take a few weeks to complete.
 We can typically complete it in two to three dental appointments.

 Examination

-Dr. Weinstock assess your teeth and dental health to figure out if a crown is right for you.
-He will look for signs of decay, stress, and instability that could compromise the results.
-If a dental crown is the best treatment for your broken tooth, he will review all your crown options.
-Then, he will create a custom treatment plan to restore the tooth.
+Dr. Weinstock assesses your teeth and dental health to determine whether a crown is right for you.
+He looks for signs of decay, stress, and instability that could compromise the results.
+If a dental crown is the best treatment for your broken tooth, he reviews all your crown options.
+Then, he creates a custom treatment plan to restore the tooth.

 Tooth Preparation